 After one year of full-time employment:

 67.7% of internal interns were retained.

 51.7% of external interns were retained.

 35.7% of employees with no internship expeirence were retained.

+National Association of Callorea and

 National Association of Colleges and Employers (NACE, 2021)